thfai2000/taichi-orm/README.md

 # Development?

-We needs some passionate developers.
 If you are interested and agreed with the ideas, you may join our project.
 You can talk in the discussion board.

-Currently, I work one the ORM together with the example because the example can proof the concept of the ORM.
-Tests will be added in the future once the specification is confirmed.

 ```bash
 git clone ...